 Upper-level courses are taught at the junior and senior years of a bachelor's degree.

-Before you begin the transfer process, it is important to understand the following:
+Before you begin the transfer process, it's important to understand the following: